 A scheme of accelerated allowances provides for 100% capital allowances in the year of purchase in respect of expenditure incurred on certain new and unused qualifying equipment of an energy saving nature acquired for trading purposes.
-This scheme was intended to run until 31 December 2020.
-As a result of climate action incentives, this scheme has been extended on a number of occasions, most recently by Finance (No.2) Act 2023 which extends it to 31 December 2025.
+This scheme has been extended on a number of occasions, most recently by Finance (No.2) Act 2023 which extends it to 31 December 2025.

 In order to qualify under this scheme, the equipment must meet certain energy efficient criteria and must fall within the following classes of technology:

 - information and communications technology

 - heating and electricity provision

-- electric and alternative fuel vehicles
+- · electric and alternative fuel vehicles

 - process and heating, ventilation, and air conditioning (HVAC) control systems

 - lighting

+- · motors and drives

+- building energy management systems

+- refrigeration and cooling systems